-- 1.23 The police officer making an arrest should inform the arrested person of their right to legal representation. - 1.24 The arrested person should be given the opportunity to communicate with an attorney-at-law of their choice without any delay or interference.
-Such right is guaranteed by section 15(2) of the International Convention for the Protection of All Persons from Enforced Disappearance Act. - 1.25 The attorney-at-law representing an arrested person should be permitted access to such person at the place of detention without delay or interference.
+- 1.25.
+The police officer making an arrest should inform the arrested person of their right to legal representation. - 1.26.
+The arrested person should be given the opportunity to communicate with an attorney-at-law of their choice without any delay or interference in accordance with section 15(2) of the International Convention for the Protection of All Persons from Enforced Disappearance Act. - 1.27.
+The attorney-at-law representing an arrested person should be permitted access to such person at the place of detention without delay or interference.
 Such attorney-at-law should be given adequate time and privacy to communicate with their client.
-Police officers should not be present during such consultations.

-2. Safeguards during detention
+2. Safeguards During Detention